simpleiot/simpleiot/docs/ref/client.md

 for client configuration.
 An example of this would be a Rule node that has Condtion and Action child nodes.

+A disable option is useful and should be considered for every new client.

 ## Client lifecycle

 It is important the clients cleanly implement the